'General Hospital' Casting Rumors: Fans Buzz Over Possible Dominic Zamprogna Departure As Dante [Spoilers]

-Many General Hospital fans are still reeling over Ryan Paevey’s decision to leave his role of Nathan West and now buzz is swirling that another actor may be following suit.
+Many General Hospital fans are still reeling over Ryan Paevey’s decision to leave his role of Nathan West, and now buzz is swirling that another actor may be following suit.
 Rumors are spreading across social media detailing that Dominic Zamprogna, who plays Dante, has also chosen to leave the soap.
 The actor has shared a few tidbits on Twitter that could be perceived as a confirmation, and there are conflicting sources floating around on the topic.

 The buzz about Dominic Zamprogna leaving General Hospital started recently when the Twitter user @TheSoapWhisperer tweeted that not only was Dom leaving GH but that he had already filmed his last scenes.
 In subsequent tweets, this apparent soap insider, followed by outlets like Soap Opera Digest, Deadline, CBS Daytime, and Soap Opera Network, was consistent in reaffirming that Zamprogna was already gone from General Hospital.